LoginRadius/engineering-portal/content/cloud-cost-optimization/index.md

 - Enhanced Security

 ### Conclusion
 Organizations need to develop a cost optimization culture and awareness.
 Cost optimization is an ongoing activity in the organization.
 Need to decide someone responsible for the cost optimization it can be an Engineering team or DevOps team.
-Most cloud providers provide billing alarm’s they can alert you in case of cost increment also we can configure budget in the Cloud provider dashboard
+Most cloud providers provide billing alarm’s they can alert you in case of cost increment also we can configure budget in the Cloud provider dashboard.The [G2](https://research.g2.com/) also publish one buyer guide [Winter 2019 Buyers](https://research.g2.com/insights/cloud-computing-buyers-guide) for cloud computing infrastructure.